astromechza/AstromechZA.github.io/_posts/2014-03-22-the-birth-of-this-blog.md

 This is by no means my first tech related blog, my other blog is still hosted here: [benmeier.co.za](http://benmeier.co.za)

+Edit: Because its hosted in a github repo and processed via Jekyll ON github, I can add posts from the repository view on Github with no complications.
+Awesome.

 ~

 On a random note, this was the view from Chapmans Peak Drive on Friday: